Last updated on February 9th, 2023 at 12:43 am

 Why are there different kinds of shuttlecocks?

-As mentioned earlier the shuttlecock comes in basically two varieties.
+As I mentioned earlier the shuttlecock comes in basically two varieties.
 Feather or synthetic (nylon shuttlecock or plastic shuttlecock).
 There are of course many different types within these two categories, I will mention a few of these later.

 Type 1: Feather Shuttlecock